 4: The Blegny Mine

 The Blegny Mine , although partially preserved as a tourist site, also offers abandoned areas that attract urban explorers.
-This former coal mine, a UNESCO World Heritage Site, is a place where Limburg's industrial history comes to life.
+This former coal mine, a UNESCO World Heritage Site, is a place where Limburg's industrial history comes alive.

 Site Features